trdroid/Ruby-on-Rails-Examples/document_management/README.md

        -> 0.0019s
     == 20160129144122 CreateDocuments: migrated (0.0021s) =========================

 Rails stores the current state of the database in the file db/schema.rb.
-This file is updated when a database migration is run and hence should not be edited manually.
+This file is updated everytime a database migration is run and hence should not be edited manually.

 > $ cat db/schema.rb